The Possible Impact of GRB Detector Thresholds on Cosmological Standard Candles: Discussion

 The variance between $\sbol$ and $\epi$ in both the observer and rest frames, as shown in the plots of Figure~\ref{AG08} has about the same scatter -- 0.23 dex and 0.21 dex -- with a slightly higher correlation coefficient being found in the rest frame of the bursts: $\tau_{K,obs}=0.59\pm 0.05, 7.5\sigma$ \& $\tau_{K,rest}=0.65\pm 0.04, 8\sigma$ respectively.
 This slight improvement, however, is statistically marginal, undermining a potential physical origin to the Amati relation.
 According to F-test, there is only $1\sigma$ ($p=0.285$) weak evidence of a significant difference between the variances of the observer and rest frame Amati relations.

-In order to show how redshifting of the parameters on both sides of the relation Eqn.~\eqref{eq:eqn2} can boost the existing correlation in the observer plane, we run a Monte Carlo simulation by giving each LGRB used to construct the relation ~\eqref{eq:eqn2} a random redshift taken from the sample over a large number of iterations taking into account of the limited energy budget of LGRBs, assuming $\Omega_{M}=0.27, \Omega_{\Lambda}=0.73$ \& $H_{0}=72$ Km$/$sMpc.
+In order to show how redshifting of the parameters on both sides of the relation Eq.~\eqref{eq:eqn2} can boost the existing correlation in the observer plane, we run a Monte Carlo simulation by giving each LGRB used to construct the relation ~\eqref{eq:eqn2} a random redshift taken from the sample over a large number of iterations taking into account of the limited energy budget of LGRBs, assuming $\Omega_{M}=0.27, \Omega_{\Lambda}=0.73$ \& $H_{0}=72$ Km$/$sMpc.
 Averaging over all iterations we find that the Kendall's rank correlation coefficient of the observed sample is generally enhanced by $\sim 0.05$, that is about the same as the correlation coefficients difference ($\sim 0.06$) obtained for the sample of bursts with real measured redshifts.
 Also, 53\% of the iterations result in a median scatter in the rest frame distribution that is smaller than the median scatter of the observer frame.

 Inspection of Figures~\ref{outliers} ~\& \ref{AG08} ({\it Left} plot), however, indicates a lack of bursts on the lower right sides of the observer \& rest frame planes of \sbep ~\& \eiep.
 In other words, GRBs that are both bright and soft appear to be rare.
 This could have a physical origin and would likely be unaffected by detection threshold limits.
-In our estimation, {\bf the existence of a probable physically-based lower limit for the hardness ($\epo$) of GRBs as a function of fluence, together with the selection effects on the hard dim side, have possibly led to the creation of the low-dispersion Amati relation, and similar $\epi$-based correlations such as the Ghirlanda relation, in the rest frame of the bursts} (Figure~\ref{pbcntepk}).
+In our estimation, {\bf the existence of a probable physically-based upper limit for the hardness ($\epo$) of GRBs as a function of fluence, together with the selection effects, have possibly led to the creation of the low-dispersion Amati relation, and similar $\epi$-based correlations such as the Ghirlanda relation, in the rest frame of the bursts} (Figure~\ref{pbcntepk}).